Cylvre-Language/Cylvre/CONTRIBUTING.md

    - If any issue is marked with the `in progress` label, then it is being worked on by someone.
 If it has the label and the issue has been sitting for a long time, you can comment on the issue stating that you have an interest in it.
 Then, a reviewer will most probably let you work on the issue, considering there are no special circumstances.
    - Also check whether anyone has been assigned to an issue, we don't want to waste any hard work.

 - **Testing Cylvre**: OK.
 Cylvre's compiler already has a lot of issues currently (pre-alpha), but there may be unknown errors lurking in there on errors that hasn't been listed yet.
-Check [this TODO list](https://github.com/Cylvre-Language/Cylvre/blob/main/TODO.md) of things to implement and checks existing issues also.
+Check [this TODO list](https://github.com/Cylvre-Language/Cylvre/blob/main/TODO.md) of things to implement and check existing issues also.
 If the issue you are looking for isn't there, feel free to open a new one or submit a pull request updating the list.

 - **Fixing Typos**: No one can type/write perfectly.
 Found a typo or broken link? submit a quick [pull request](https://github.com/Cylvre-Language/Cylvre/pulls) or [create an issue](https://github.com/Cylvre-Language/Cylvre/issues).

 - **Documentation**: Help with the documentation of Cylvre!
 Submit a PR with docs on a feature, or give suggestions on how to improve [Cylvre Docs](https://sivaxis.gitbook.io/cylvre-docs/) in [this issue](https://github.com/Cylvre-Language/Cylvre/issues/11).

+- **Reporting Vulnerabilities**: Found a security vulnerability in the compiler?
+Report it by opening an issue.
+Details can be found [here](https://github.com/Cylvre-Language/Cylvre/blob/main/SECURITY.md).

 ## Issues and Pull Requests
 - **Issues**: To submit an issue, please use the issue templates provided.
 If the issue type you are going to submit isn't there as part of the templates, open a blank issue.